canhld94/Daejeon520/readme.md

 # About this dataset

 We crawl Google Streetview Images within 40km2 of the city to create this dataset.
 There are total  32,880 panorama images are collected, the distance among neighbor panoramas is varied but on average less than 10m.
 We split those panorama images into two sets: 500 for query set and the rest for database.
-For each crawled panorama image, we generate 8 perspective images with the resolution of 640x640.
+For each crawled panorama image, we generate 8 perspective images with the resolution of 640x640 each (corresponding to 8 yaw directions 0, 45,…, 315).
 Here we only provide the perspective images (259,040 database images and 4000 queries).

 This dataset is originally used in my master thesis [City-Scale Visual Place Recognition with Deep Local Features Based on Multi-Scale Ordered VLAD Pooling Scheme][thesis] at KAIST

-**Map of all panorama collected:** ([you can search for Daejeon on Google Map to verify the map][daejeon].)
+**Map of all panorama collected:** ([Daejeon on Google Map][daejeon])
 <img src="/imgs/map.jpg" align="center" width="500" />

 **Sample images:**